damianrr/resellerclub/README.md

-This gem it's unstable, unfinished and mostly in alpha stage.
-You have been warn!!!

 This gem implements some sections of the ResellerClub (http://www.resellerclub.com) API.
 This sections are specifically: Customers, Resellers, Contacts and Domains.

 Method names: